-In a $3.7 billion project, built by Energy Transfer Partners, the Dakota Access Pipeline proposes to transport 470,000 barrels of oil per day from North Dakota to Illinois, eventually attempting to cross the Missouri River.
+In a $3.7 billion project, built by Energy Transfer Partners, the Dakota Access Pipeline transports 470,000 barrels of oil per day from North Dakota to Illinois, eventually crossing the Missouri River.
 Despite pressure from the U.S. Environmental Protection Agency, the U.S. Department of the Interior and the Advisory Council on Historic Preservation, the pipeline builders failed to consult tribes and conduct a full environmental impact statement.
-The proposed route crosses the Missouri River at the junction with the Cannon Ball river—an area that is of utmost cultural, spiritual, and environmental significance.
+The proposed route crosses the Missouri River at the junction with the Cannon Ball River—an area that is of utmost cultural, spiritual, and environmental significance.
 Along the pipeline’s proposed route, there are historical burial grounds, village grounds, and Sundance sites that will be directly impacted.
 The Missouri River is essential to live on the Standing Rock Reservation as well as all of the nations and states downstream—roughly 5 million people.
-Led by native tribes, a peaceful global movement of over 2 million people is currently blocking the construction of the pipeline in order to protect this vital water source and its surrounding sacred grounds from destruction.
+Led by native tribes, a peaceful global movement of over 2 million people attempted to block the construction of the pipeline in order to protect this vital water source and its surrounding sacred grounds from destruction.

 THE FIGHT IS NOT OVER

 On January 24, 2017 the Trump Administration signed Executive Orders to move the Dakota Access and Keystone XL pipelines forward, overwriting the Obama Administration’s decision to not grant the final easement to complete the construction of DAPL.
 These pipelines are a huge threat to the public health and cultural practices of millions of residents.
 It is as important as ever to stand our ground and continue to fight to ensure DAPL, Keystone XL, and future pipelines are never constructed.
 We must continue to pressure our banks and corporations to divest from fossil fuels and end our dependency on crude oil.